Robot-assisted surgeries in Austin and Central Texas

 - Quicker recovery times

 - Shorter hospital stays

 How our robot-assisted tools work

-We offer multiple surgical platforms that use robotic technology.
+Many of our surgical platforms use robotic technology.
 These systems enable complex surgeries to be performed using minimally invasive techniques.

 Our systems use a robotic arm that a surgeon controls from a console.
 The arm features tools used during surgical treatment, including an endoscopic camera, a scalpel and other instruments.

 These advanced systems can also generate 3D models of your unique anatomy.
 Using these detailed images, surgeons can better plan and perform treatment.

 Medical teams at St. David's HealthCare can perform various surgeries using robot-assisted technologies.
 Surgical specialties taking advantage of these tools include:

 Compared to traditional laparoscopic bariatric surgery, robotic procedures offer a reduced rate of gastrointestinal leaks, less risk for follow-up surgery, and less chance that the surgeon will need to utilize open surgery once the procedure is underway.